Dark Secrets You Never Knew About Prince Philip’s Life

 Next: An odd upbringing

-After Prince Phillip’s Uncle Georgie died, his Uncle Dickie Mountbatten finished raising him.
+After Prince Philip’s Uncle Georgie died, his Uncle Dickie Mountbatten finished raising him.

 Next: Some major reservations from the royals.